Periodic homogenization with an interface: The multi-dimensional case: Computation of the drift along the interface

 Our proof will proceed in two steps.
-First, we show that the limit \eref{e:defalpha} exists and is equal to the value \eref{e:valuealpha} given in the interface, provided that we start the process $X$ in the stationary measure $\tilde{\pi}^{(k)}_n$ and let $k \to \infty$.
-In the second step, we then show by a coupling argument similar to the proof of Proposition~\ref{converges} that the expression in \eref{e:defalpha} depends only weakly on the initial condition as $n$ gets large, thus concluding the proof.
+First, we show that the limit (\ref{e:defalpha}) exists and is equal to the value (\ref{e:valuealpha}) given in the interface, provided that we start the process $X$ in the stationary measure $\tilde{\pi}^{(k)}_n$ and let $k \to\infty$.
+In the second step, we then show by a coupling argument similar to the proof of Proposition \ref{converges} that the expression in (\ref {e:defalpha}) depends only weakly on the initial condition as $n$ gets large, thus concluding the proof.